Apochrosi/Modding-Requests/README.md

 11 - possible/potential tags for spritetypes and container window icons

-Give sprite icon like the arrows used in traditions to have possible and potential tags.
+Give sprite icons like the arrows used in traditions to have possible and potential tags.
 This will give us the ability for arrows or other images in such menus to be able to appear and dissapear under certain conditions.

 An example of this would be the ability to change which arrows appear in the tradition menu under a certain condition.